What our people say

 In 2014 I undertook a Project Management role which saw me prepare the organisation to implement the 2015 World Anti-Doping Code.
 I was grateful to be given this opportunity as it cemented my knowledge on the World Anti-Doping Code which has supported me so well in my career path at UKAD.

 Following my Project Management role, I was appointed as Head of Major Events and Business Development.
 I was responsible for developing, planning and implementing activities related to major events in the UK.
 This included the 2015 Rugby World Cup and 2018 European Championships, very exciting.
 I also identified new revenue opportunities for the organisation through commercial ventures.

-My current role is as Head of International and Stakeholder Relations.
-Here I developed UKAD’s International Strategy and lead on international work programmes and consultancy, attend international fora and maintain high level relationships with key international partners which involves international travel on occasions.
+More recently as Head of International and Stakeholder Relations, I developed UKAD’s International Strategy and led on international work programmes and consultancy, attending international fora and maintaining high level relationships with key international partners which involved international travel on occasions.
 I also oversee stakeholder engagement and management.

 I have worked at UKAD for almost three years now and can easily say it has been a great experience.
 Every day is different, whether that’s a project, cross team working or a new challenge.
 UKAD allows employees to be creative and take responsibility for supporting their overall mission of protecting sport.

 As a sports fan and having spent eight years developing a career in sport, protecting its integrity was something that attracted me to work at UKAD.
 UKAD has supported me to push myself in both my work responsibilities and self-confidence.
 They have provided me with numerous exciting projects to work on and challenge myself with, as well as ongoing career progression.